 What is Klook?
 Klook is the leading travel and experiences booking website in Asia.
 And yes, they are legit!
 I personally always book my activities through them whenever I am traveling.
 See my review of Klook here.

 The only other climb I’ve done before this is Mount Rinjani in Lombok, which involved a physically taxing 2,000m elevation gain in one day.
 So compared to that, I’d say the Mount Batur 700m elevation gain is relatively easy.

-That said, it does get quite steep in some parts but there was no point where I felt so tired that I feel like I couldn’t go on.
-I think it’s very doable for anyone with average fitness.
+That said, it does get quite steep in some parts but there was no point where I felt so tired that I felt like I couldn’t go on.
+I think it’s very doable for anyone with even average fitness level.

 When is the best time to climb Mount Batur?